JohnColeborn/workbook/README.md

 Q10 Explain the legal and ethical impacts of the usage of language-learning model technologies (such as ChatGPT) in written and technical works, such as reports and software projects.
 <details>
+This truly is a fascinating query, and an instantaneous example that springs to mind is a somewhat eccentric study by a music theorist called Adam Neely who interviews(Damien Riehl, Noah Rubin) and explains that as a technicality all music can be (provided it is copied to a physical medium) surmised 11.2.2020 poosjk what
 </details>

 ---